Afghanistan: A National Profile in the Shadow of War, Terrorism, and Recovery

 Travel Advice for Afghanistan: Is It Safe?

 Travel throughout Afghanistan is extremely dangerous due to ongoing conflicts and instability.
-Travelers are advised to avoid non-essential travel, particularly to northern Afghanistan and southern Afghanistan, where Taliban control remains strong.
+Travellers are advised to avoid non-essential travel, particularly to northern Afghanistan and southern Afghanistan, where Taliban control remains strong.

 If travel to Afghanistan is unavoidable, thorough preparation is essential.
 Keep updated with Afghanistan travel advice from credible sources and ensure your safety by staying close to secure zones like the Hamid Karzai International Airport in Kabul.